-Would-be buyers on the cusp of closing can use this opportunity to make sure repairs have been made, appliances and other elements are still there and in good shape and that the property meets the conditions you agreed to with the seller.
+Would-be buyers on the cusp of closing can use this opportunity to make sure repairs have been made, appliances and other elements are still there and in good shape, and that the property meets the conditions you agreed to with the seller.

-The last thing you want is to finalize your home purchase only to later discover problems or issues that should have been addressed before closing.
+The last thing you want is to finalize your home purchase only to discover later problems or issues that should have been addressed before closing.

-Here are eight tips to help you get the most from your final walk-through:
+To avoid this, here are eight tips to help you get the most from your final walk-through:

 Make sure any required repairs have been satisfactorily completed.
-Alert your real estate agent immediately if something isn’t right.
-Some home inspectors may be willing to accompany you to assess repairs, often at a lower rate than what they charged for the original inspection.
+Alert your real estate agent immediately if something isn't right.
+Some home inspectors may be willing to accompany you to assess repairs, often at a lower rate than what they charged for the initial inspection.

 Flip the lights on and off.
-Check the fridge, the stove and every other appliance that’s conveying with the home.
+Check the fridge, the stove, and every other appliance that's conveying with the home.
 Bring your cell phone or tablet charger to make sure power is running to every outlet.
 Check both the heat and the air conditioning, regardless of the season.

 Flush all of the toilets and make sure all the faucets produce sufficient hot and cold water.
 Look for leaks or signs of water damage.
 Run the garbage disposal and the showers.
 Make sure there are no signs of mold.

-Make sure all doors and windows are intact and open, close and lock properly.
-Look at window screens, storm windows and window sills, too, and be sure to check for adequate weather stripping and insulation.
+Make sure all doors and windows are intact and open, close, and lock properly.
+Look at window screens, storm windows, and window sills, too, and be sure to check for adequate weather stripping and insulation.

 Look for signs of water damage or cracking in all the ceilings.
 Check the floors to make sure they're still in good condition.
 If there's a crawl space or basement, check the foundation and look for signs of pests or standing water.

-It might sound crazy, but check to make sure plants, trees, bushes and other landscaping elements are still in place.
+It might sound crazy, but check to make sure plants, trees, bushes, and other landscaping elements are still in place.
 Home sellers have been known to dig up plants to take to their next destination.

 Doing a final-walkthrough is always in your best interest.
-Talk with your real estate agent about how best to handle this before you even make an offer on a home.
+Talk with your real estate agent about how best to handle this before you make an offer on a home.